lahemi/gochunks/README.txt

 you might be used to.

-These work at least with Go1.1.
+These work at least with both Go1.1 and Go1.2.
 They are also currently unencumbered by licensing.